Autism Awareness month is approaching (April) and I wanted to take the time to share this blog with everyone to raise awareness of Autism Speaks.

 Causes and Treatment:

 Who is affected:

 Autism is more common in boys than girls (4.5 times more)

 Autism is very real and many of these kids’ struggles making friends and having relationships many of us have, all because they are different and unique.
 There are students just like Brody that do not get the support they need.
 Please remember to take a second and educate yourselves.
 You will find that kids and adults with autism are amazing and they will teach you more about life than you can teach them.
 I know Brody did.

 Do you have a child with autism and need a support group?
 Check out the Quirky Moms on Facebook.
 This is a group of amazing people that share their stories and help support one another as well as celebrate the success’; this is the group you want to help you through your adventure of being a parent with a child with autism.

 Let’s raise awareness #LightItUPBlue

-Join me at the autism walk; I will be there taking photos!
+Join me at the autism walk in Portland, Maine; I will be there taking photos!

 Owl My Love,